Ben-Pollard/event_predictor/README.md

 ## How to use
 POST a request to http://0.0.0.0:80/predict
 The API expects one JSON record per query, e.g.:

-`curl -H "Content-Type: application/json" -X POST -d '{"rsvp_limit":10}' http://0.0.0.0:80/predict`
+curl -H "Content-Type: application/json" -X POST -d '{"created": 1309088803000, "duration": null, "group_id": "INTERNATIONALS-in-Rotterdam", "rsvp_limit": null,  "time": 1310056200000, "topics": ["WCF", "Project Planning", "Leadership", "Software Engineering",   "Enterprise Architecture", "Software Development", ".NET", "IDesign Method", "Windows Azure Platform", "Software Architecture"]}' http://127.0.0.1:80/predict

-The required field names for each query are:
+The required fields for each query are: `['rsvp_limit','duration','time','created','group_id','topics']`.

-* rsvp_limit: The maximum number of YES RSVPs that this event will allow
+*rsvp_limit* and *duration* are nullable but the nulls must be passed explicitly.
+If there are no topics, this must be passed as an empty list.

 ## How to change the dataset